vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtexventures-livestreaming.md

 ![block-words](https://user-images.githubusercontent.com/67270558/142054500-692d3f98-4289-4cf5-8d84-96d676ee1dc0.png)

-> ℹ️ Info
->
-> This feature is helpful to block rude, politician, or non-related comments from your live stream.
+> ℹ️ This feature is helpful to block rude, politician, or non-related comments from your live stream.
 Notice that the added words will be applied to all events, with no exceptions.

 6. Do not forget to save all of your changes during the steps.